Hanna Astrup Larsen: Biography

-Larsen was born in Decorah, Iowa on September 1, 1873, died in Elmsford, New York on December 3, 1945 and is buried in Lutheran Cemetery in Decorah, Iowa.
+Larsen was born in Decorah, Iowa, on September 1, 1873, died in Elmsford, New York, on December 3, 1945, and is buried in Lutheran Cemetery in Decorah, Iowa.

 Hanna Astrup Larsen's father, Peter Laurentius Larsen, was a notable Norwegian Lutheran educator who became the founding president of Luther College.

 Career

-Hanna Astrup Larsen's early career began with editing roles at a number of Scandinavian-American newspapers, including the Norwegian language "Amerika" (Madison, Wisconsin) and the Swedish/English language Pacific Posten (San Francisco, California).
+Hanna Astrup Larsen's early career began with editing roles at a number of Scandinavian-American newspapers, including the Norwegian language Amerika (Madison, Wisconsin) and the Swedish/English language Pacific Posten (San Francisco, California).
 Larsen then became special contributor to the San Francisco Chronicle and The San Francisco Call.

-From 1908-1912, Larsen was a contributing writer for newspapers and magazines in New York (including Gustav Stickley's The Craftsman, where she published articles featuring Swedish painter Anna Boberg and the Elverhoj art colony in upstate New York).
+From 1908 to 1912, Larsen was a contributing writer for newspapers and magazines in New York (including Gustav Stickley's The Craftsman, where she published articles featuring Swedish painter Anna Boberg and the Elverhoj art colony in upstate New York).
 Larsen would later write articles for The New York Times.